litchipi/litchipi.github.io/_posts/2021-11-12-container-in-rust-part4.md

 # Cloning a process
 In order to regroup everything related to the cloning and management of the child process, let's create a new module `child` in a file `src/child.rs`.
-Let's add it to `src/main.rs`:
+First of all, define the modules in `src/main.rs`:
 ``` rust
 ...
 mod config;
 mod child;
 ```
-We can also create a new type of errors to deal with anything going wrong in our child process generation.
-Let's add it to `src/errors.rs`:
+We can also create new types of errors to deal with anything going wrong in our child process generation or anything during the preparation inside the container, and add them to `src/errors.rs`:
 ``` rust
 pub enum Errcode {
     ...